openconfig/gnmic/docs/user_guide/outputs/prometheus_write_output.md

     event-processors:
     # an integer, sets the number of worker handling messages to be converted into Prometheus metrics
     num-workers: 1
+    # an integer, sets the number of writers draining the buffer and writing to Prometheus
+    num-writers: 1
 ```

 `gnmic` creates the prometheus metric name and its labels from the subscription name, the gnmic path and the value name.